Kuan-Lun/h2hdb/README.md

 ## Description

-H2HDB is a comprehensive database for organising and managing H@H comic collections.
+The `H2HDB` is a comprehensive database for organising and managing H@H comic collections.
 It offers a streamlined way to catalogue your comics, providing key information such as GID (Gallery ID), title, tags and more, ensuring your collection is always organised and accessible.

+---

 ## Features

 - [x] Add new galleries to the database
-- [ ] Edit existing gallery details
-- [ ] View a list of all galleries in the collection
+- [x] Comporess H@H's galleries to a folder
-  - [x] `select_[tablename]` functions
+- [x] Add the galleries' tags to Komga
-  - [ ] Write document
-- [ ] Delete galleries from the database
 - [x] Record the removed GIDs in a separate list
+- [ ] Write document (need?)

+---

 ## Installation and Usage

 1. Install Python 3.12 or higher from [python.org](https://www.python.org/downloads/).
-2. Clone the repository.
+1. Clone the repository.

     ```bash
-    git clone [uri] # It will download a folder 'h2hdb'.
+    git clone https://github.com/Kuan-Lun/h2hdb.git # It will download a folder 'h2hdb'.
     ```

-3. Install the required packages.
+1. Install the required packages.

     ```bash
     python -m venv .venv # Create a virtual environment.